zzhjerry/hbdh-mode/README.md

 This is the foreground color that's used for dimmed texts.
 By default it's a color name called "dark gray".
 You can invoke `list-color-display` to see available colors names.

-If the value is a face name, the face's foreground color will be used. e.g.
+If the value is a face name, the face's foreground color will be used.
+Use `list-faces-display` to see available options.

 If the value is a function, the return value of this function is used as the color.